netxms/netxms-doc/admin/reporting.rst

-Reporting module is an optional component, build on top of well known JasperReports_ library, which can produce pixel-perfect documents in variety of formats based on historical data collected by NetXMS.
+Reporting module is an optional component, build on top of well known JasperReports_ library, which can produce pixel-perfect documents in variety of formats based on historical data collected by |product_name|.

 Reporting module consist of two main parts: user interface and standalone ``Reporting Server``, which handles all scheduling, execution, and optional